LucasFilipaki/Heart-failure-prediction-end-to-end/README.md

 # Heart-failure-prediction-end-to-end

-Machine learning model built to predict whether or not someone has heart disease.
+Machine learning classification model built to predict whether or not someone has heart disease.

 The project was built based on hundreds of patients samples available on:
 https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction